lgibelli/singularity-docs/index.rst

 Now let’s say we build a container with that startscript into an image called and we want to run an nginx service.
-All we need to do is start the instance with the command, and the startscript will run inside the container automatically:
+All we need to do is start the instance with the `instance.start <#instancestart>`_ command, and the startscript will run inside the container automatically:

 ::